 This year the MS Trust has worked with health professionals, people with MS and other MS charities to try to create a new focus on treating relapsing remitting MS as soon as possible.
 We believe there’s increasing evidence that early treatment improves the chances of people with MS staying healthy in the long term.

 However, working out which treatment is right for you can seem more complicated than ever.
 The range of options for MS treatment has expanded significantly in recent years.
-There are now 11 disease modifying drugs licensed for treating MS in the UK.
+There are now a wide range of disease modifying drugs licensed for treating MS in the UK.
 They’re each taken and monitored in different ways, and they each have their own benefits and risks.
 What’s more, not all of them are available in all parts of the UK.

 Back in 2004, the Department of Health launched a website called MS Decisions.
 This was designed to help people find out more about MS treatment options.
 Thousands of people visited the site and found the independent information useful.
 However, over the years, the information didn’t keep pace with the changes in MS treatments.